Yana-Matrosova/colour_tools/README.md

-# color_tools
+# colour_tools

-Counts color terms in a text and gathers statistics of their usage.
+Counts colour terms in a text and gathers statistics of their usage.